 My second hypothesis was that economic inequality mitigates the conditional association of network homogeneity by social class on redistributive preferences.
 Theoretically, I understand economic inequality as the context where class-based inequalities in the economic domain are crystallized in attitudes toward redistribution (Edlund & Lindh, 2015).
-I argued that social influence is linked to redistributive preferences as it explains how class positions intensify their attitudes as network segregation increases (Lindh et al., 2021).
-Likewise, recent evidence shows that the association between network class profiles with redistributive preferences follows a similar pattern as individual class positions and this relationship is strengthened as welfare state redistribution increases at the country level (Lindh & Andersson, 2024).
-My findings indicate that income inequality indeed mitigates the conditional association of class-based network homogeneity and social class on redistributive preferences, independently of the size of the welfare state and economic prosperity of the country.
+I argued that social influence is linked to redistributive preferences, as it explains how class positions intensify their attitudes as network segregation increases (Lindh et al., 2021).
+Likewise, recent evidence shows that the association between network class profiles with redistributive preferences follows a similar pattern as individual class positions, and this relationship is strengthened as welfare state redistribution increases at the country level (Lindh & Andersson, 2024).
+My findings indicate that income inequality indeed mitigates the conditional association of class-based network homogeneity and social class on redistributive preferences.
 In other words, the role of network segregation observed in the interaction of homogeneity and class is less pronounced in countries with higher income inequality.
 Particularly, the most notable differences in redistributive preferences are observed in homogeneous service class networks.
 In contrast, preferences in homogeneous working-class networks are relatively unaffected by inequality.
 Also, the conditional association of class-based network homogeneity by social class prevails mostly in countries with low and middle levels of income inequality.
-These findings are in line with previous cross-national studies that have pointed out that the upper classes are more reactive to the levels of contextual economic inequality which is associated with a reduced class divide in redistributive preferences (Curtis & Andersen, 2015; Dimick et al., 2017; Edlund & Lindh, 2015).
+These findings are in line with previous cross-national studies that have pointed out that the advantaged classes are more reactive to the levels of contextual economic inequality, which is associated with a reduced class divide in redistributive preferences (Curtis & Andersen, 2015; Dimick et al., 2017; Edlund & Lindh, 2015).